sansqra/sansqra/README.md

 <br>

 #### About
-I've got Master's in Computer Science.
+I've got a Master's in Computer Science.

 <br>